Wainewright History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Wainewright Notables in all our PDF Extended History products and printed products wherever possible.

-Wainewright Settlers in United States in the 17th Century
+Wainewright Settlers in West Indies in the 17th Century

 - Hester Wainewright who settled in Barbados in 1682